jdrae/realtime_chart/note/milestone1.md

 - Websocket instance might handle multiple subscriptions.
   - Check tradeoff between latency and cleancode.
 ## 2. Send data to Kafka
+- Maybe I can change Kafka to Redis later for instant data access.
 - Scope: 1 symbol(BTC) and 1 stream(mini_tikcer)
   - It can be expanded to multiple symbols and multiple streams.
 Code should be reusable.
   - How should I define a topic?
 By symbol or by stream?
-    - Considering that I'm developing a personal project, topics should be divided by symbol, since I have no plan expanding it yet.
+    - Considering that I'm developing a personal project, topics should be divided by symbol, since I have no plan of expanding it yet.
     - However, if I have plan to handle multiple symbols, maintaining same data format in one topic should be best practice.
       - So, one websocket client should receive data from the same stream name, but multiple symbols.
       - Different streams might have different data return time, so it'll be clearer to separate each other.
       - But, I can subscribe at most 2 symbols in one stream due to limits.
+- bootstrap_servers only needs to contain a partial list of brokers.
+  - Kafka retrieves cluster information from successfully connected brokers. (list of brokers, partition information, etc.)
+  - Scaling a Kafka cluster itself has nothing to do with bootstrap_servers, and Kafka automatically reflects the new brokers in its metadata when scaling.
+- async kafka
+  - Why?
+When data is sent synchronously to Kafka, the WebSocket thread is blocked during the sending process.
+It might occur a bottleneck.
+  - How?
+Asynchronous functions in the kafka class can only be executed in the loop in which that instance is running.
+Since WebsocketClient runs in its own thread, it calls ayncio.run_coroutine_threadsafe to offload the asynchronous on_message work to another thread.
 ## 3. Save data from Kafka to Postgresql

 ## 4. Design Web